We as consumers invest a lot in the brands we love, and a CDP can help brands to give some of that love back with awesome experiences.

 The idea behind a CDP approach is to make the data from all systems highly available for making data-driven decisions that allow for hyper-personalised and engaging communications.

-Even if you are not yet ready to implement a CDP, understanding the CDP framework can help if for nothing else than to provide a best practice for organising your Marketing Cloud platform.
-Following is a collection of thoughts, important considerations, and tips for implementing a CDP that are all worth consideration regardless of where you are on your data-driven digital direct marketing journey.
+Start: Even if you are not yet ready to implement a CDP, understanding the CDP framework can help if for nothing else than to provide a best practice for organising what you are doing now with your digital marketing platform.
+When getting started consider the following:

 - First things first - get your team ready.